All Episodes

 In other words, it seems that the Earth has some importance in a larger network of being that extends beyond us.

-Now, whether this is happening in our literal three-dimensional reality or in another dimension of reality, that's one of the most controversial subjects around this, how to think about it.
+Now, whether this is happening in our literal three-dimensional reality or in another dimension of reality, that's one of the most controversial subjects around us, how to think about it.

 But that it's true and real is, I think, undeniable.